exom-dev/mker/README.md

 Markers can be escaped: under\_score, 5 \* 10 + 20 \* 30.

+\\ is a single backslash.
+If \ is not followed by either a marker or \, it is rendered as-is.

 Multiline * markers
 can exist, even with spaces around words. *.